seeseexiong/Portfolio-V3/README.md

-# Portfolio-V3
+# My Portfolio

-### Welcome to my web development portfolio.
+Welcome to my portfolio - a highlight of my web development skills.

+## Getting Started
-Click on this link to see my protfolio https://seeseexiong.github.io/Portfolio-V3/.
+Click [HERE](https://seeseexiong.github.io/Portfolio-V3/) to get to my portfolio!

+## Built With
+* Materialize - The web framework used
+* HTML/CSS - Build the wireframe

+## Authors
+* See Xiong - _initial work_ - [seeseexiong]( https://github.com/seeseexiong)